1998 •PlayStation 1

 PowKiddy X20 pairs the hardware with 5.0 inch, IPS, 60 Hz, 960 x 544, 16:9, and 220.68 PPI.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.
 The screen protection is listed as Plastic, a small clue that often hints at how polished or rough the front face might feel in daily use.

 The controls are described with Separated Buttons Upper placement, Dual thumbsticks Lower placement, 4 Buttons, L1, R1, and Volume +-.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.
+This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.

 | Console | Angle | Price | Performance | Why Click Through |